openjdm/openjdm.github.io/book/option_paralysis.md

-# When Less is More: Option Paralysis
+# Option Paralysis: When Less is More

 Real Woods & Darnell Carson